Simon-Brandt/ShellArgparser/README.md

 ### Argparser configuration

-The argparser accepts a fifty-ish options for configuring the argument parsing, checking their values and the consistency of the arguments definition, creating the various message types (see below), and setting the required companion files.
+The argparser accepts about 50 options for configuring the argument parsing, checking their values and the consistency of the arguments definition, creating the various message types (see below), and setting the required companion files.
 These options are available as [environment variables](#environment-variables).
 By this, you can set them directly in your script, and even [`export`](https://www.gnu.org/software/bash/manual/html_node/Bourne-Shell-Builtins.html#index-export "gnu.org &rightarrow; Bourne Shell Builtins &rightarrow; export") them to child processes.
 Thus, you can set these variables once and use them throughout your script suite.

 Still, it is likely that, after some time or for a specific project, you'll settle with a certain set of options that you'll want to reuse for all scripts.
 Then, setting the environment variables in any script becomes a tedious task, wasting space in each script.
 Additionally, should you want to change a value, you need to change it in any file.